Is a Blood Differential Test?

 - an allergic reaction

-- a skin inflammation (e.g. eczema or dermatitis)
+- skin inflammation, such as eczema or dermatitis

 - a parasitic infection